|Wi-Fi Protected Setup - WPS

 More bugs have come to light in the years since.
 There have been at least four cases of bad coding that reduced the number of necessary guesses to well below 11,000.
 For details, see the reading list at the bottom of this page or the router bugs page.
 An April 2015 article by Paul Ducklin, We TOLD you not to use WPS on your Wi-Fi router!
 We TOLD you not to knit your own crypto! offers a good introduction to three different WPS programming flaws.

 Want to check if your WiFi network supports WPS?
 As a rule, operating systems won't tell you.
-That is, the feature that scans for nearby networks and displays them, never identifies WPS.
+That is, the feature that scans for nearby networks and displays them, does not say anything about WPS.
 This is true for OS X, iOS, Windows, Android and Chrome OS.
 Apple, I believe, does not want iOS users to know.
 I know of no iOS apps that display the WPS status of a Wi-Fi network.

 On Windows, the free and portable WifiInfoView by Nir Sofer displays a ton of technical information about detected Wi-Fi networks, including whether they support WPS or not.
+When WPS is enabled, the status is either Configured, Not Configured, or Locked.
+A value of "No" means WPS is not enabled.
+This screen shot shows about half the available information from WifiInfoView.
+I blogged about the program in Sept.
+2017: WifiInfoView is a great Wi-Fi utility for Windows.
 Mr. Sofer is an excellent source for Windows software.

 If you know of other software that reports on WPS, please let me know.